 Our bodies are electrical beings.
 In fact, it’s because our bodies are electrical that humans are so vulnerable to damage from even very low levels of EMF radiation.
 Our body transmits and receives electrical signals in our nervous system to regulate each of our functions – they are critical to our health – the nervous and cardiovascular systems are two perfect examples of this.

 The earth, too, is electromagnetic.
 There is a current flowing through our planet, and it has its own electromagnetic field.
 This is referred to as the Schumann Resonance.
 We as humans are bioelectrical beings that evolved to live with exposure to the earth’s natural electrical fields.

 Earthing, or grounding, is the process of connecting your body directly with the earth.

 Being in direct contact with the ground would allow a person to “absorb” the energy from the Earth.
-Imagine it as soaking up sun through your skin so you can produce Vitamin D. This is the same way we get energy from the surface of the Earth, through the bottom of our feet.
+Imagine it as getting Vitamin D from the sun by soaking it up through your skin.
+This is the same way we get energy from the surface of the Earth, through the bottom of our feet.